bhdouglass/uappexplorer/README.md

 This could be easily setup for a different service provided you setup the env variables.
 To setup env variables on OpenShift, check out their [docs](https://developers.openshift.com/en/managing-environment-variables.html#custom-variables).

+The postinstall of this package runs a grunt build and puts all the static files into `src/static/dist`.
+The built files are all minified and concatenated.

 Alternatively an external mongo host could be used, like [MongoLab](https://mongolab.com/).

 ## Configuration ##